 - That we would embrace a high view of Scripture and live with moral and relational integrity while seeking transformation in our communities, our nation and our world.

-- That men, women and children throughout our Fellowship will have continued sharpened sensitivity and a meaningful response to both the spiritual and practical needs of those less fortunate, oppressed, and vulnerable in Canada and around the world.
+- That men, women and children throughout our Fellowship will have continued sharpened sensitivity and a meaningful response to both the spiritual and practical needs of those less fortunate in Canada and around the world.

 - That God will open up opportunities for the church to influence the public context through life and speech, affirming what is right and confronting what is wrong.

 Then Peter, filled with the Holy Spirit, said to them: “Rulers and elders of the people!
 If we are being called to account today for an act of kindness shown to a man who was lame and are being asked how he was healed, then know this, you and all the people of Israel: It is by the name of Jesus Christ of Nazareth, whom you crucified but whom God raised from the dead, that this man stands before you healed.
 Jesus is